cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 * L2: *frames* -->
 * L1 *raw data bits*

-### L1 Physical/Virtualized layer
+### L1 Physical/Virtualized layer (raw data bits)

-Layer 1 is the physical layer, implying for the *Networking Medium* (later *medium*).
-It is usually refered as a networking device or as a *Networkin Interface*.
-The medium can also be engineered as a virtualized interface, used in virtualized testing environments.
+Layer 1 is the physical layer, implying for the *Networkin Interface* (later *interface*).
+The interface can also be engineered as a virtualized interface, used in virtualized testing environments.
+The interface transports transmissions trough different mediums (wired, wireless, and virtualized).

 Main functions of L1:

-* executes physical or virtualized transmissions
+* executes physical or virtualized transmissions trough mediums
 * handles transmitting and receiving of raw data bits by physical modulation and encoding of radio waves, or virtualized
 * transform the structure between raw data bits (L1) and frames (L2)

-Currently, Meshtastic can control folowing mediums for networking:
+Currently, Meshtastic can control folowing interfaces for networking:

 * LoRa transceivers
 * Bluetooth LE